Atmosphere of Jupiter: Great Red Spot

-The Great Red Spot is decreasing in size (May 15, 2014).
+The Great Red Spot is shown here over the course of 2 decades decreasing in size (May 15, 2014).

 The Great Red Spot (GRS) is a persistent anticyclonic storm, 22° south of Jupiter's equator; observations from Earth establish a minimum storm lifetime of 350 years.
 A storm was described as a "permanent spot" by Gian Domenico Cassini after observing the feature in July 1665 with his instrument-maker Eustachio Divini.
 According to a report by Giovanni Battista Riccioli in 1635, Leander Bandtius, whom Riccioli identified as the Abbot of Dunisburgh who possessed an "extraordinary telescope", observed a large spot that he described as "oval, equaling one seventh of Jupiter's diameter at its longest."
 According to Riccioli, "these features are seldom able to be seen, and then only by a telescope of exceptional quality and magnification".
 The Great Spot has been continually observed since the 1870s, however.

 The GRS rotates counter-clockwise, with a period of about six Earth days or 14 Jovian days.
-Its dimensions are 24,000–40,000 km east-to-west and 12,000–14,000 km north-to-south.
+Its dimensions are 24,000±– km east-to-west and 12,000±– km north-to-south.
 The spot is large enough to contain two or three planets the size of Earth.
 At the start of 2004, the Great Red Spot had approximately half the longitudinal extent it had a century ago, when it was 40,000 km in diameter.
 At the present rate of reduction, it could potentially become circular by 2040, although this is unlikely because of the distortion effect of the neighboring jet streams.
 It is not known how long the spot will last, or whether the change is a result of normal fluctuations.

-An infrared image of GRS (top) and Oval BA (lower left) showing its cool center, taken by the ground based Very Large Telescope.
-An image made by the Hubble Space Telescope (bottom) is shown for comparison.
+Two images of the Great Red Spot (center-right) and Oval BA (lower left) taken in May, 2008.
+Top: Infrared image by the Very Large Telescope, showing the cool centers of the storms.
+Bottom: Optical image by the Hubble Space Telescope.

 According to a study by scientists at the University of California, Berkeley, between 1996 and 2006 the spot lost 15 percent of its diameter along its major axis.
 Xylar Asay-Davis, who was on the team that conducted the study, noted that the spot is not disappearing because "velocity is a more robust measurement because the clouds associated with the Red Spot are also strongly influenced by numerous other phenomena in the surrounding atmosphere."